cisagov/LME/docs/markdown/reference/faq.md

 # Other Questions:

 ## Basic Troubleshooting
-Troubleshooting steps are in the [Troubleshooting Guide](troubleshooting.md).
+You can find basic troubleshooting steps in the [Troubleshooting Guide](troubleshooting.md).

 ## Finding your LME version (and the components versions)
-When reporting an issue or suggesting improvements, it is important to include the versions of all the components, when possible, to ensure that the issue has not already been fixed.
+When reporting an issue or suggesting improvements, it is important to include the versions of all the components, where possible.
+This ensures that the issue has not already been fixed!

 ### Linux Server
 * Podman: on the Linux server type ```podman --version```